frontity/frontity/README.md

 > <div align="center"><a href="https://docs.frontity.org/getting-started"><strong>GET STARTED!</strong></a></div>
 > <br />
 >
-> During the next months, Frontity will continue to be tested and improved, and new features will be added progressively.
+> Frontity will continue to be tested and improved during the next months, and new features will be added progressively.
 >
 > - Release Candidate Date: **June 10, 2019**
 > - Final v1.0 Release Date: **June 20, 2019** _– yes, that's the WordCamp EU_ 😍